-I promise this isn't tough and you likely already do this.
-Now, I want you to do it with purpose.
+Building a rapport isn't tough and you likely already do it well.

 This or that questions (e.g., beach or pool, sharks or bears) are great ways to get students to engage and open up in a way that is low-stakes.
 You can also check out this Get to Know You Card Game.

-I love using dual interviews with students to not only build rapport but also establish that there is a back and forth to our relationship.
-This also helps set any boundaries about what I will and won't share with students.
-You can take the get to know you questions or use questions that are more personal and take turns asking each other.
+I love using dual interviews with students to not only build rapport but also establish that there is a back-and-forth to our relationship.
+When the student interviews you, it helps set any boundaries about what you will and won't share with students.
+You can take the get-to-know-you questions or use more personal questions and take turns asking each other.

 Students should be partners in counseling, even our youngest ones.
 In the first counseling session, make sure students know why they are coming to counseling and the purpose of the activities.
 Ask yourself, is it something that they want to work on or something everyone else wants them to work on?
 In that first session, work with students to set goals they are motivated to meet.
 How can you involve students more in their own treatment plan?

-What do you include in your first counseling session with students?
+What do you include in your first counseling session?
+Comment below!